 Participating in dog sports with your dog can provide mental and physical exercise, the thrill of competition, and a chance for you both to have fun.
 If you’re the owner of a senior dog, you might think your dog sports days are behind you.
 Fortunately, there are many sports that are suited to dogs of any age (if your veterinarian approves, of course).
-Below is a list of activities suitable for senior dogs.
+In fact, many senior dogs are still top ranking in their respective sport.

 No matter their age, dogs experience the world through smell.
-The new sport of scent work taps into their olfactory instincts and lets them truly enjoy the power of their noses.
+Scent Work taps into their olfactory instincts and lets them truly enjoy the power of their noses.
 During a scent work trial, dogs search for hidden cotton swabs that are doused with essential oils or with their owner’s scent, depending on the class.
 The search can be conducted in a variety of environments, known as elements, including “container” (the dog must search through a number of containers, like cardboard boxes or suitcases), “interior” (a search in an indoor area in an everyday setting), “exterior” (an everyday outdoor area with vegetation), and “buried” (the target scent is buried under the ground).

 Tracking is another sport that lets your dog and his nose take the lead.
 In this case, your dog follows a trail in an open field or urban environment and retrieves items along that trail.
 There are four titles your dog can earn in tracking, with three increasing levels of difficulty.
-At the lowest level, the track is between 440 and 500 yards long, with 3-to-5 changes in direction.
-The scent trail is anywhere from a one-half hour to two hours old, and the dog needs to indicate a glove or wallet placed at the end of the trail.
+At the lowest level, the track is between 440 and 500 yards long, with 3 to 5 changes in direction.
+The scent trail is anywhere from half an hour to two hours old, and the dog needs to indicate a glove or wallet placed at the end of the trail.
 Higher levels involve older scent trails, longer tracks, and more items for the dog to recover.

-Your senior dog already knows how to follow his nose; he’s been doing it for years.
-The trick is to teach him what scent you want him to track and to do it when asked.
+Your senior dog already knows how to follow their nose; they’ve been doing it for years.
+The trick is to teach them what scent you want them to track and to do it when asked.
 There is no time limit in this activity, as long as your dog is working, so your older dog can walk as slowly as necessary.
-If he follows the track and finds the articles, he will earn the appropriate title.
+If they follow the track and find the articles, they will earn the appropriate title.

-There are three classes that increase in difficulty — Rally Novice, Rally Advanced, and Rally Excellent.
+There are three classes that increase in difficulty — Rally Novice, Rally Advanced, and Rally Excellent, which can also be done virtually.
 Scoring is not as rigorous as in traditional obedience trials, and communicating with the dog is encouraged.
 At lower levels of competition, handlers can clap their hands, pat their legs, and talk to and praise their dog during the trial.
-Be aware, there is some jumping once your dog reaches the level of Rally Advanced, so this may be a concern depending on your dog’s physical health.
+Be aware that there is some jumping once your dog reaches the level of Rally Advanced, so this may be a concern depending on your dog’s physical health.

 Old dogs can learn new tricks, and if you use positive training methods, they will love doing it.
 You likely taught the basic obedience behaviors long ago, but if you venture into tricks, there is no end to the behaviors you can continue to teach.
 Your dog will learn new vocabulary and be challenged mentally.
 Also, your training skills will improve, your bond with your dog will strengthen, and you can show off your dog’s trick routine to friends and family.

-Your dog can also earn titles for trick work, either through Do More With Your Dog! or AKC Trick Dog.
+Your dog can also earn titles for trick work, either through Do More With Your Dog!, AKC Trick Dog, or AKC Virtual Trick Dog.
 There are varying levels of difficulty, starting with novice, and each level builds on the one below.
 Each level has a list of tricks to choose from, including a handler’s choice option where you can design your own trick suitable to your dog.
 That means there is an endless number of tricks to choose from, so you’re sure to find something perfect for your dog’s size, style, and physical abilities.